 It’s not just muscle mass and strength that protein consumption improves, either.
 A study in the Journal of the International Society of Sports Nutrition found that protein supplementation reduces muscle fatigue, too —meaning you could blast through a week of intense training if you stay topped up throughout the day.

 Increasing your muscle mass and strength isn’t just great for gym selfies and looking good by the pool though — it’s key for good health as you grow older.
 ‘Sarcopenia’ is the degenerative loss of muscle mass in aging individuals, causing frailty and loss of muscle function.
-It’s incredibly common, but entirely preventable with proper nutrition and adequate resistance exercise.
+It’s incredibly common and yet entirely preventable with proper nutrition and adequate resistance exercise.

 Higher protein diets have also demonstrated the ability to help with weight management.
 Of course, a healthy, balanced diet is the key to keeping the extra pounds at bay, but something about this mighty macronutrient seems to be helping people to lose weight, and keep it off.
 Here’s how: